HandsOnDataViz/book/docs/HandsOnDataViz.md

 at:
 <a href="https://github.com/HandsOnDataViz/book/blob/master/16-bookdown.Rmd" class="uri">https://github.com/HandsOnDataViz/book/blob/master/16-bookdown.Rmd</a>

-Create high-resolution color static images in .png or .jpg format, and save them into the `images` subfolder by chapter.
+Create high-resolution color screenshots and other static images in .png or .jpg format, with tight cropping on a high-resolution Retina monitor, typically at 144 ppi.
+Save items into the `images` subfolder by chapter.
 Make sure that color images include high contrast and/or shading, because they will be converted to grayscale by the publisher for the print book.
 Write file names in lowercase with dashes (not spaces) and begin with keyword of relevant section to keep related images grouped together.
 Despite being in separate folders, avoid duplicate image file names across the book.
 Avoid numbering images since they may not match the final sequence.
-Add `-original` to the end of the file name prior to resizing or adding more text or artwork.

-Capture original screenshots with tight cropping on Retina monitor at 144 ppi.
-When the original screenshot is larger than approximately 350px on either side, we need to create a copy and modify it to fit both the HTML and PDF versions, since the original will appear too large in the latter.
-Place the copy in Photoshop or a similar photo-editing tool (*not* Preview) and use Image Size settings double its resolution (to 288 ppi), but reduce the pixel size by 50 percent.

-![Use Photoshop or similar tool to double the resolution but reduce image size by 50 percent](images/16-bookdown/photoshop-image.png)

-If necessary, the image size can be reduced further, since this is what matters most for the HMTL version, while the PDF version is simply a mockup for ORM editorial use.
-Add any additional artwork or text if desired to this copy, and save into the same folder with the same file name, minus `-original`, like this:
+If a screenshot requires additional artwork or text for the HTML edition, make a copy of the original and add `-ann` to note that this version is annotated, save into the same folder with the same root file name, and use in the code-chunk image pathnames.
+The publisher will use the original image and add their own artwork for their editions.

-    images/05-chart/design-no-junk-original.png
+If an image is larger than approximately 300px on either side, one more option is to reduce the image size in the PDF version.
+Use Photoshop (*not* Preview) to reduce the image size, and save a copy with the same file name with the .pdf extension into the folder.
+In some cases, the folder will contain only one version of each image, but in other cases it may contain up to three versions of an image:

     images/05-chart/design-no-junk.png

-When inserting image filenames into the text, use the version minus `-original`.
-ORM will use the original version for its book production workflow.
+    images/05-chart/design-no-junk-ann.png
+    images/05-chart/design-no-junk-ann.pdf

 If creating images to appear as the same size in sequence, add a code-comment with the image width, height, and resolution as a reminder